silkfire/Pastel/README.md

 ## Background colors

-Pastel now also supports background colors.
+Pastel also supports background colors.
 The syntax is exactly the same except that the method is called `PastelBg`.
 Both foreground and background colors can be combined by chaining the methods:

 ```cs
 "Colorize me".Pastel(Color.Black).PastelBg("FFD000");